 The Integrated Post-secondary Education Data System (IPEDS) includes information on the percentage of freshman receiving institutional grants and the average amount of the grants.
 These consist of all of the non-athletic grants and scholarships awarded by the university or college.

-There are 116 private 50-50 schools where at least 90% of freshman receive institutional grants with an average award that is 40% or more the total cost of attendance.
-The average awards ranged from $12,773 to $29,390.
-All except one are private institutions.
-A total of 33 schools had 100% of freshman receiving aid.
+There are 116 private 50-50 schools where at least 90% of freshman receive institutional scholarships and grants with an average award that is 40% or more the total cost of attendance.
+The average awards ranged from $15,254 to $34,679.
+A total of 81 schools had 99% or more of freshman receiving institutional aid.

 50-50 Colleges with the Best Financial Aid